mxmoss/pnsqc2021/index.md

 ### c) Verify that the files are local

-//View the files in the directory
+View the files in the directory

     dir pnsqc2021

-//Move to the directory with the repo
+Move to the directory with the repo

     cd pnsqc2021

-//Try some git commands:
+Try some git commands:

     git (with no parameters)
     git help -g